selmanf9854/sep10-freedom-project/prep/content.md

 # Content
-Topic: **HEALTH**
+Topic: **HEALTH** 6ixty 7even

 ## Overview/Introduction/Context
 * in this research i looked and found apps and tools that can be used for health and physical activity.
-* this is because i wanted to make this is because the price of everything is becoming more and more expensive and im trying to find good prices for a good eperience.
+* this is because i wanted to make this is because the price of everything is becoming more and more expensive and im trying to find good prices for a good experience.
-* Text
-`
+* `
 ## Part A: existing technology
+-complex

+-simple

+expensive
 * The first app that i found was The Apple fitness app. https://apps.apple.com/us/app/apple-fitness/id1208224953
   * the first thing that immediatly jummped out at me was the reviews saying a large majority of the app is paywalled (in typical apple fashion.)
   * Just seeing that, I realized the fitness app genre is largely relying on the Smart watch market, which is not accessible to everybody.